How to Design a Waiting Room:

 Adjusting the lighting in your waiting area enhances your visitors’ comfort.
 Your lighting selections will also stem from your choice in lighting fixtures.
 Know that in some cases certain fixtures require specialized wiring and installation.
 Your interior designer and builder can navigate you through selecting fixtures and communicate what options are more feasible and cost friendly than others.

 Natural and low, warm light, creates a comfortable and friendly atmosphere.
 Artificial light is harsh.
 Depending on your needs you may want to steer clear of fluorescent lighting in your reception area.
 Natural light is also a solution for cutting down on power consumption.
 It also makes a space feel more open.
 Based on your space and needs, consider using natural light.

 Utilize Visual Tricks, Like Mirrors to Make Your Small Space Look Larger.

 Consider using a TV screen to display messages or other health care announcements while your clients wait.
 This is a great time to deliver messaging about yourself or additional services.
 You may also want to consider specifying additional outlets for your guests to charge their various devices.
 Like free Wi-Fi, this a great added benefit that you can use to improve your client’s overall experience.

 Connect with Stryker Construction

 If you’re considering using a tenant improvement allowance to remodel your dental office, medical office, warehouse, retail or any other commercial office space let us know.
 At the very least, we can lend you some extra information and educate you further regarding your office build out and renovation options.
-We are proud Northern Nevada community partners and we’re here to help!
+If you’re interested in how to design a waiting room for medical and dental office purposes, we are a proud Northern Nevada community partner and we’re here to help!
 Connect with Stryker Construction today for your office build out and design needs.